francois-vincent/clingon/README.rst

 You can specify variables that can be used inside the decorated function docstring (with usual python format() mustache notation).
 This allows you to have a dynamic help description.
-One useful usage is to specify the version of your script.
+One useful usage is to include the version of your script into your help string.

 example